Building an Ipe Deck:

 Once your order arrives at the job site, you should let your ipe decking acclimate to your climate for a number of days.
 This is important because you will allow the decking material to settle to your area’s temperature and humidity levels.
 An appropriate level of moisture content is approximately 12%.

-IPE TIP: Looking for a local deck builder?
-Be sure to ask them how many times they’ve worked with ipe and what tools they use.
+Looking for a deck builder?
+Ask if they have much experience workign with ipe and what tools they use.
 Also ask to see their portfolio of ipe decks.
-Or, if they have permission from one of their satisfied clients, ask to see a couple in person.
+If you can get permission, it also helps to see some of their decks in person.

 End sealing is highly recommended with fresh cuts of ipe.
 Using an end-grain sealant within 24hrs of cutting the material is standard.
 When you buy ipe decking from our company, you need to know that your shipment will be sealed with a clear wax to prevent end checking.
 Applying endgrain sealer is easy.
 All you need is a cheap paintbrush and the sealant will dry on clear.